davidrapson/scss-toolkit/README.md

 - 0.2.0 Basic file and directory structure
 - 0.1.0 Initial commit

-### TODO

-While SCSS Toolkit is fairly stable at the moment there are a few key things that need adding, hence no v1.0:

-- <del>Default form styles</del>. @done
-- Sample layout styles?
-I don't really want to assume anything about layout.
-- Common @media breakpoints?
-Perhaps based on 320andUp?

 ## Requirements

 As this is a Sass / SCSS toolkit it assumes you already have Ruby and [Sass](http://sass-lang.com/) setup.